Get to know the March holidays in India and special observances to plan your time off and holidays effectively.

 This day celebrates the birth of Lord Mahavir, the 24th Tirthankara of Jainism.
 It is a significant event for Jains, celebrated with prayers, processions, and charity. |

 Bank holidays include holidays based on national, state-wise and regional observances.
 They commonly include government-declared holidays, major festivals and the second and fourth Saturdays of each month.
 However, if a month has a fifth Saturday, banks will remain open on that day.
-The Reserve Bank of India (RBI) publishes an official schedule of these holidays every year.
+The Reserve Bank of India (RBI) publishes an official schedule of March bank holidays every year.

-Here is the list of bank holidays:
+Here is the list of March bank holidays:

 | Date | Day | Holiday |